I am an avid fisherman and hunter from the great state of Texas.

 - If Bass is actively chasing baitfish, then try using long pulls on the fly line and forego the pause.
 Oftentimes, you will see the Bass trailing behind the fishing fly!
 In a pinch the Damsel Fly simulates a small minnow making its escape.

 - When Bluegill has started to spawn and is protecting their beds, be prepared for sudden strikes so you can set the hook in time.

 - Eventually, the Damsel Fly becomes waterlogged and will begin to sink instead of float.
 When this happens, you can apply Dry Fly Floatant.
 Better yet, continue to fish it waterlogged.
-The fishing fly sinks, stopping an inch or two below the water's surface, making for a more enticing option to the fish!
+The fishing fly sinks, stopping an inch or two below the water's surface, making for a more enticing option for the fish!

-- Do try the Foam Damsel Fly anytime you see Damsel Flies and Dragonflies flying about and fish are feeding on them.
+- Do try the Foam Damsel Fly anytime you see Damsel Flies and Dragonflies flying about and fish feeding on them.
 However, in our area, Bass and Bluegill tend to strike the fishing fly in the late afternoon and early evening during the warmer months!

 Check out the videos below from the Team!
 The first one resulted in 18 Bass and 10 Bluegill being caught and released!
 The second video shows two Bass taking the Foam Damsel Fly!
 Good Luck and Good Fishing!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.